 Business and Commercial Litigation

-Although the damages collectible for breach of contract or in a commercial context may be entirely different than the damages collectible for personal injury, the basic proof "problems" and "approaches" are very similar, both in terms of testimony, in terms of documentation, and in terms of tactics and strategy.
+- Although the damages collectible for breach of contract or in a commercial context may be entirely different than the damages collectible for personal injury, the basic proof "problems" and "approaches" are very similar, in terms of testimony, documentation, and tactics and strategy.

 Statutes of Limitation